 - Book Week is financially beneficial to Canadian creators who are paid for each reading or presentation that they give, as well as having their meals, accommodations and travel expenses fully covered, and their latest books promoted.

 - The tour provides an opportunity for creators and their publishers to sell their books at participating schools and libraries.

-- The CCBC creates posters, bookmarks and theme guides to helps schools and libraries prepare for and celebrate TD Canadian Children’s Book Week.
+- The CCBC creates posters, bookmarks and theme guides to helps schools and libraries prepare for and celebrate Canadian Children’s Book Week.

 - The theme guide is available to download for free and provides an annotated bibliography, activities and interviews – an excellent resource for celebrating Canadian books before and after Book Week.